Skip to main content

 Frequently asked questions

 With the unanimous support of our Boards of Directors and Executive Teams, on Sept.
 30, 2024, both organizations officially announced our intent to merge into one entity (Merger).
 We also received regulatory approval on Sept.
 29, 2025, from the National Credit Union Administration (NCUA), the federal agency regulating both entities.
-We will now turn to First Tech’s members for a final vote to approve the merger with DCU.
+On Dec.
+8, 2025, First Tech membership approved the merger!

 Each of our credit unions have federal charters to offer financial services in our service areas, and once we merge into one organization, we only need one federal charter to operate.
 As we finalized our due diligence, leadership determined that DCU’s charter will be the most advantageous charter to retain, with the charter referred to as the “continuing credit union.”
 As a result, First Tech will assume DCU’s charter with the First Tech name continuing forward, and regulations ask that First Tech members have the opportunity to vote on this change.